 She certainly indulges in sloppy writing.
 And even sloppier planning.
 Her editors did her no favors by letting her get away with it, either.
 The contradictions are there, dammit.
 And telling me to ignore the snake behind the curtain doesn’t make them go away.

 So, what are the problems I had with the Potions book?
 Why do I think the information refuses to add up?

-Well, point 1; none of the kids recognized the handwriting, even though Snape has presumably been scrawling across their essays for the past six years.
+Well, point 1; none of the kids recognized the handwriting, even though Snape has presumably been scrawling comments across their essays for the past six years.
 And Rowling deliberately made a point of calling the handwriting to our attention, since — once the kids have concluded that the book was Snape’s — Harry (I think) popped out with the statement that Slughorn would have recognized the handwriting.
-(Even though it has been 20 years since Slughorn had any of the Marauder cohort in his classroom).
+(Even though it had been 20 years since Slughorn had any of the Marauder cohort in his classroom).

 And, just for good measure; it was also stated quite clearly that there was only one person’s handwriting in that book.
 And that one person’s handwriting was all over that book.
 (It should also be noted that although Rowling had Harry being given hand-delivered messages all year long, the only one from Snape was delivered verbally.
 No physical note to compare the handwriting in the book to.)